Important Information

 About this guidance

-The Office for Statistics Regulation (OSR) is the independent regulator of official statistics.
+The Office for Statistics Regulation (OSR) is the independent regulator of official statistics produced in the UK.
 We work to ensure that data and statistics serve the public good and meet society’s needs for information.
-Through the standards of trustworthiness, quality and value, set out in the Code of Practice for Statistics (the Code), we support producers to develop and deliver statistics to meet the needs of users, accompanied with supporting information to aid in the appropriate interpretation of the statistics.
+Through the standards of Trustworthiness, Quality and Value set out in the Code of Practice for Statistics (the Code), we support producers to develop and deliver statistics that meet the needs of users and are accompanied by supporting information to aid the appropriate interpretation of the statistics.

 Official statistics producers regularly collect and publish information on sex.
 In recent years, some statistics producers have started, or are considering, collecting information on gender identity to address previous data gaps in the statistics or to allow data to be collected which recognise how a person identifies.

-All official statistics producers have a responsibility to ensure that their statistics continue to be useful, easy to access, remain relevant, and support understanding of important issues.
-Applying this guidance should not be seen as a one-off activity, rather it should be continuously applied to support ongoing development and improvements.
+All official statistics producers are responsible for ensuring that their statistics continue to be useful, easy to access, remain relevant and support understanding of important issues.
+Applying this guidance should not be seen as a one-off activity; rather, it should be continuously applied to support ongoing development and improvements.

 For further advice or additional support on the production of their statistics about sex and gender identity, producers should consult their Head of Profession for Statistics, Chief Statistician or Lead Official for Statistics.